Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Empirical Evaluation

 The ETH/UCY dataset is a collection of benchmark datasets commonly used for evaluating trajectory prediction algorithms.
 The dataset is divided into two parts: the ETH dataset \cite{pellegrini2009you} and the UCY dataset \cite{lerner2007crowds}.
-The ETH dataset includes three video sequences, each with a different scene and a different number of pedestrians, ranging from 28 to 60 individuals.
-The UCY dataset includes five video sequences, each with a different scene and a different number of pedestrians, ranging from 30 to 94 individuals.
+The ETH dataset includes two scenes (ETH and HOTEL), each with a different number of pedestrians, ranging from 28 to 60 individuals.
+The UCY dataset includes three scenes (UNIV, ZARA1, ZARA2), each with a different number of pedestrians, ranging from 30 to 94 individuals.
+The dataset developed by processed pedestrian videos from various settings is formatted to include spatiotemporal data representing variable-length trajectory points ($x$ and $y$ coordinates).

-Two well-known metrics, Average Displacement Error (ADE) and Final Displacement Error (FDE), are commonly used for assessing prediction accuracy.
-ADE and FDE are given as:
+We use two prominent metrics that are commonly used for assessing trajectory prediction accuracy, i.e. the average displacement error (ADE) and final displacement error (FDE), which are defined by

 where $T$ is the number of predicted timesteps, and $\hat{p}_{i}(t)$ represents the predicted position of the $i^{th}$ pedestrian at time $t$.